 Trenchless Technology Methods

-Trenchless Technologies (TT) are alternatives or methods of choice for construction and renewal of buried pipelines, such as oil and gas pipelines, water distribution and sewer collection systems, as well as drainage structures and culverts.
-Specifically, trenchless technologies are used when other traditional methods, such as open-cut, are not physically possible.
-Other reasons for trenchless technology methods to be increasingly adopted by owners, engineers and contractors, are their low environmental impacts, and based on project and site conditions, lower costs per foot of installed pipe, making this technology much more efficient and versatile with final results within a shorter time span.
+Trenchless Technologies (TT) are alternatives or methods of choice for construction and renewal of buried pipelines, such as oil and gas pipelines, water distribution systems, and sewer collection systems, as well as drainage structures and culverts.
+Specifically, TT is used when other traditional methods, such as open-cut, are not physically possible.
+Other reasons for trenchless technology methods to be increasingly adopted by owners, engineers, and contractors, are their low environmental impacts, based on project and site conditions, and lower costs per foot of installed pipe, making this technology much more efficient and versatile with final results within a shorter time span.

 Cost is the bottom line!
-Throughout a project’s programming, planning, design and construction phases, important decisions are made based on the anticipated costs.
-The total cost of a construction project includes not only the direct and indirect costs, but also the social costs.
+Throughout a project’s programming, planning, designing, and construction phases, important decisions are made based on the anticipated costs.
+The total cost of a construction project includes not only the direct and indirect costs but also the social costs.
 For this reason, an accurate estimate of life cycle costs of the project is necessary to select the appropriate construction methods.
-Using the literature review and statistical analysis of the collected data, this chapter presents how trenchless technologies, can be more cost effective than open-cut methods when used for new construction and/or renewal and replacement of existing pipelines.
-While the open-cut method requires a higher cost of operation for continuous excavation and safety measures along the pipeline alignment, trenchless methods require excavation only at the entry and exit shafts and pits; therefore, reducing costs of unnecessary work.
+Using the literature review and statistical analysis of the collected data, this chapter presents how TT can be more cost-effective than open-cut methods when used for new construction and/or renewal and replacement of existing pipelines.
+While the open-cut method requires a higher cost of operation for continuous excavation and safety measures along with the pipeline alignment, trenchless methods require excavation only at the entry and exit shafts and pits; therefore, reducing costs of unnecessary work.

-Horizontal Directional Drilling Method (HDD)
+Horizontal Directional Drilling (HDD) Method

-The horizontal directional drilling (HDD) Method is a steerable system mainly used for installation of pressure pipelines and cable conduits.
+The horizontal directional drilling (HDD) method is a steerable system mainly used for the installation of pressure pipelines and cable conduits.
 This method involves a two-stage process.
-The first stage consists of drilling a small-diameter pilot hole along the desired centerline of the proposed profile.
+The first stage consists of drilling a small diameter pilot hole along with the desired centerline of the proposed profile.
 The second stage consists of enlarging the pilot hole to the desired diameter to accommodate the utility pipe.
-As the name implies, this method has the unique capability to track the cutter head and steer it during the drilling process.
-The directional drilling Method can be classified into three broad categories as shown in Table 1.6 (Najafi, 2010).
+As the name suggests, this method has the unique capability to track the cutter head and steer it during the drilling process.
+The directional drilling method can be classified into three broad categories as presented in Table 1.1 (Najafi, 2010).

-Table 1.6 Main Characteristics of HDD Methods (Najafi, 2010)
+Table 1.1 Main Characteristics of HDD Methods (Najafi, 2010)